Small lump sums

 • A benefit the scheme administrator become aware of that they couldn't reasonably have expected to be aware of before.

-• The payment can only happen if the additional benefits occur after a recognised transfer to a UK registered pension scheme or Qualifying Recognised Overseas Pension Scheme (QROPS) or purchase by the scheme of a scheme pension or lifetime annuity from an insurance company.
+• The payment can only happen if the additional benefits occur after a recognised transfer to a UK registered pension scheme or qualifying recognised overseas pension scheme or purchase by the scheme of a scheme pension or lifetime annuity from an insurance company.

 • The payment extinguishes the individual’s rights under the scheme (a scheme pension or lifetime annuity bought as above doesn't count as remaining rights).

-• The payment mustn't exceed the lesser of the value of the additional benefits and £10,000.
+• The payment mustn't exceed the lower of the value of the additional benefits and £10,000.

 • The payment must be made within six months of additional benefits being paid to the scheme.